robinkwilson/robinkwilson.github.io/_pages/blog360.md

 <h2>Conclusion</h2>

 Overall a fantastic experience.
 Being able to get a navigatable product in no time was gratifying.
 Next time, I would plan out the structure of the React-VR components once I hammer down the general UX.
-So it's easier to integrate other content.
+So it's easier to integrate additional content.